dghosef/qdbp/README.md

 ## The Little Language That Could

 qdbp is small.
 Really, really small.
-The language has just 7 core constructs(along with full type inference and a little bit of syntax sugar to sweeten the deal).
+The language has just 1 keyword and 7 core constructs(along with full type inference and a little bit of syntax sugar to sweeten the deal).
 In fact here is a small program, implementing a basic boolean object, that demonstrates *every single construct* of the language:
 ```ocaml
 true := {
   BoolVal [#True{}]